Content from Read case data

 // tags: id:case_id, date_onset:date_onset, gender:gender

-The linelist package supplies tags for common epidemiological variables and a set of appropriate data types for each.
-You can view the list of available tags by the variable name and their acceptable data types for each using linelist::tags_types().
+You can view the list of available tags by the variable name and their

 Challenge

-• Explore the available tag names in {linelist}.
+Now: -Explore the available tag names in

-• Find what other variables in the cleaned dataset can be associated with any of these available tags.
+the input dataset can be associated with any of these available tags.

-• Tag those variables as above using linelist::make_linelist().
+-Tag those variables as shown above using the

-Your can get access to the list of available tag names in {linelist} using:
+Your can get access to the list of available tag names in linelist using:

 R